baselime/lambda-node-opentelemetry/README.md

 logger.debug("This is a debug message", { payload: { foo: "bar" } });
 logger.error("This is an error message", { payload: { foo: "bar" } });
 ```

+It shares the same interface as `@baselime/lambda-logger` so if you are moving from cloudwatch to open telemetry this makes the transision seamless.

 ## Manual Installation

 Install the `@baselime/lambda-node-opentelemetry` package